First published in June, 2010,

 This psalter comes in a few sizes including 3x5 inch pocket size (center) and even bound in the back of a Bible (left).
 The language is similar to that of the King James Bible.

 The Psalm text above came from the Scottish Metrical Psalter of 1650 also called The Psalms of David in Metre.
-This work is considered a careful translation that is faithful to the original Hebrew text.
+This work is considered to be a careful translation that is faithful to the original Hebrew text.
 Some parts are even a closer reflection of the original Hebrew than the prose Psalms found in the English Bible because subtle nuances of the Hebrew text were brought out where extra syllables were needed.

 The Lord's my shepherd, I'll not want.